CORNELIUS EDMUND SULLIVAN

 For many years he was an Artist in Residence for the City of Cambridge, MA School Department.
 At the same time he served as the elected Artist’s Representative to The Board of Directors of The Boston Center for the Arts and was a Master Etching Printer at Impressions Workshop Atelier in Boston.
 His works are in many private collections, churches, and in universities and museums.

 He has been a lecturer and consultant in Rome beginning in 2007 for ContextRome.com leading the “Caravaggio Seminar”, and tours of the Vatican Museum and Saint Peter’s Basilica, and “Galleria Borghese”.
-He is a journalist and art critic for The Italian Insider Newspaper based in Rome and for The Saint Austin Review Magazine, South Bend, Indiana.
+He is a journalist and art critic for The Italian Insider Newspaper and Inside the Vatican Magazine based in Rome and for The Saint Austin Review Magazine, South Bend, Indiana.

 Mr. Sullivan was invited in September to attend a Conference for Foreign Journalists at the Vatican hosted by Sant Croce Pontifical University and was issued a Journalist’s Vatican Press Pass for the Conclave of 2013.